VasiliyKolihalov/FatNetLib/docs/2-essentials/9-compression.md

 The module itself does not affect other modules and can be registered in any order, but it adds two middlewares, the order of which is important.
-You should remember that compression middleware works with serialized packagess.
+You should remember that compression middleware works with serialized packages.
 Consider an example using `CompressionModule` together with `JsonModule`.

 ```c#